 Hello and welcome to the Dark Star Developments website, this is a portal that I use for sharing some personal artwork and open source projects.
 I can usually be found on Libera IRC #blender under the name "TheRookie".

-Some Blender 2.8 organic models, some sculpted and some modelled.
+Some Blender organic models, some sculpted and retopologised and some directly mesh modelled.

 Some Hard Surface low polygon modelling in Blender 2.8 created principally with meshes and subdivision surface modifiers.

-I put this together while fixing my sticking Wacom nib!
-(As a tip if you find your drawing strokes contining after lifting your stylus use a pair of plyers or your nib removal tool to gently pull out the nib and give it a good clean!)
+I put these models together for an informational video while fixing my sticking Wacom nib!
+(As a tip if you find your drawing strokes containing after lifting your stylus use a pair of pliers or your nib removal tool to gently pull out the nib and give it a good clean!)

 A recreation of an old spacecraft design originally created in Realsoft 3D and now recreated in Blender 2.81.

 It is a mean blade like slab of metal skulking about the void.